Senior Clinical Research Associate Jobs

 The role of an SCRA requires a blend of education, experience, and interpersonal skills.
 Below are the qualifications and key competencies that hiring managers typically look for in candidates for Senior Clinical Research Associate jobs:

-• A bachelor’s or master’s degree in a life science or health-related field such as biology, nursing, or pharmacology is generally required.
+• A bachelor’s or master’s degree in life science or health related field like biology, nursing or pharmacology is generally required.

-• Advanced degrees in clinical research, such as a Clinical Research Coordinator Certification or an Advanced Clinical Research Project Manager Certification, can further strengthen a candidate's application.
+• Higher level certifications like a Clinical Research Coordinator Certification or an Advanced Clinical Research Project Manager Certification can also enhance the candidate’s application if they hold advanced degrees.

 • Typically, SCRAs must have 3-5 years of experience working as a CRA or in a similar role.

-• Comprehensive understanding of Good Clinical Practice (GCP), FDA regulations, ICH guidelines, and other regulatory frameworks.
+• A thorough understanding of Good Clinical Practice (GCP), FDA regulations, ICH guidelines and any other relevant regulatory frameworks.

 • Experience in preparing regulatory submissions is a plus.